Skip to Content

 Use these simple packaging ideas for Christmas, birthdays, housewarmings, and more.

-The Basic Cookie Tin
+The Simple Cookie Tin

 If you want to give a variety of cookies, tins are great ways to do that as well.
 Layer cookies in tins by simply stacking them on top of each other in neat rows.

-Include a key in the lid of the tin so folks can pick and choose cookies based on their favorites.
+You can use cupcake liners as a way to keep cookies together and from touching one another in the tin.
+You can also include a key in the lid of the tin so folks can pick and choose cookies based on their favorites.

 The Gift Basket